haloreach252/wow-public-server/PUBLIC_SITE_INTEGRATION.md

 ## Overview

-The public website allows users to:
+The public website needs to:
 1. Create game accounts (linked to their website account)
 2. Change their game account password
+3. Display server status (online/offline, player count)

 These operations require executing SOAP commands against AzerothCore.
 The public site proxies these requests through the admin panel, which has direct SOAP access.